 Victorian mills were notoriously brutal places, and this Leeds location was no different judging by the phantasmal behaviour on display during our team's previous investigations.
 Weeping shadows crouched behind old looms, slamming doors and the huge shadow of what is thought to be a Victorian gentleman killed in a fire - going by the strong burning smell that is.

-For ghostly thrills and phantom spills enquire today and book your Leeds haunted hen night if you think that missing this could be a grave mistake!
+For ghostly thrills and phantom spills enquire today and book this creepy activity for your Leeds hen party if you think that missing this could be a grave mistake!

 Save Time, Check Availability & Best Prices Today!Enquire Now